Benchmarking Unlearning for Vision Transformers: Conclusions

 \section{Conclusions}

 We benchmarked the performance of fundamentally different approaches to MU, ranging from simpler baselines to more advanced SOTA unlearning algorithms in VTs.
 We focused on algorithms leveraging memorization, as memorization has been found to be key to unlearning (across modalities) and the SOTA MU approaches for vision tasks can be substantially improved by leveraging it.
 To ensure the practicality of leveraging memorization, we studied memorization patterns in VTs and five different memorization proxies that have been found to offer high memorization-score fidelity in CNNs while being drastically more efficient to compute.
 We employed different datasets to account for the effects of varying sizes and complexities.
-We studied two different popular VT architectures (ViT and Swin-T) selected to be closer or further from CNN inductive biases.
-We also used different model capacities to see the impact of capacities on MU performance (with carefully selected dataset sizes to avoid over- and under-fitting).
+We also studied different popular VT architectures (ViT, Swin-T, and DINO) selected to span different degrees of similarity to CNN inductive biases.
+We also used different model capacities to see the impact of model capacity on MU performance (with carefully selected dataset sizes to avoid over- and under-fitting).
 This work represents the first comprehensive study in this domain and sheds new light on the current state of affairs of MU algorithm performance in VTs.